History of the Saxophone

 Sax's experimentation with the bass clarinet led him to a design that married the mouthpiece of the woodwinds with the body of brass instruments.
 He showed this new instrument to the composer Hector Berlioz in 1841.
 Berlioz was amazed at its versatility and unique tone and what this could mean for the future of composed music.

-His June 28th 1846 patent (lasting 15 years) described 14 different versions of the saxophone (two groups of seven instruments each) The series pitched in B♭ and E♭, designed for military bands and the series pitched in C and F. Each series consisted of instruments of various sizes in alternating transposition.
+His June 28th 1846 patent (lasting 15 years) described 14 different versions of the saxophone (two groups of seven instruments each).
+The series pitched in B♭ and E♭, designed for military bands, and the series pitched in C and F. Each series consisted of instruments of various sizes in alternating transposition.

-In 1866, Sax's original patent expired and other instrument makers began tinkering with the design and keywork and issuing versions of their own.
+In 1866, Sax's original patent expired, and other instrument makers began tinkering with the design and keywork and issuing versions of their own.
 The first substantial modification was by a French manufacturer who extended the bell slightly and added an extra key to extend the range downwards by one semitone to B♭.
 This extension was adopted into almost all modern designs.
-One major issue with Sax's design was in the arrangement and function of the keywork.
+One major issue with Sax's design was the arrangement and function of the keywork.